-- Alcohol-based hand sanitizers are available throughout the hospital
+- Alcohol-based hand sanitizers available throughout the hospital,

-- Hand hygiene compliance rates posted at entrances monthly and updated
+- Hand hygiene compliance rates posted monthly and updated,

 The primary concern at LHSC is always the health and well-being of the patients.
 LHSC is safe and continues to implement measures to make it safer.